A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 Terra grimaced.
 “You talk like you are the good guys?”

 Hanns faced Terra and regarded her with a piercing stare.
 “We took a failing nation and turned it into a superpower.
 We avenged our soiled honor after that venomous treaty in Versailles.
-You can’t tell me that treaty was fair, lumping the sins of the Great War solely at our feet!
+You can’t tell me that treaty was fair, laying the blame for the sins of the Great War solely upon us!
 We stood up for ourselves against the entire world.
 How are we not the heroes?”

 Terra raised her hands before stepping back.
 “Sorry!
 Please calm down.”